On trees invariant under edge contraction: Introduction

 \begin{theorem} There exists a one-to-one correspondence between compatible families of random rooted trees $(T_n)_{n\in \N}$ and random rooted measured $\R$-trees $\rT\in \M{\Trlone}$, given by $T_n=\Dop[\rT][n]$ for $n\ge1$, where $\Dop[\rT][n]$ is the tree $\Dop[\rT]$ conditioned on having $n+1$ vertices. \end{theorem}

-The cornerstone in the proof of Theorems~\ref{th:self_similar} and~\ref{th:inverse_limit} will be the study of the continuity of the operator $\Dop$.
-In fact, we have the following theorem: \begin{theorem} The topology induced by the map $\Dop$ on $\Trlinf$ is precisely the GHP topology. \end{theorem}
+The cornerstone in the proof of Theorems~\ref{th:self_similar} and~\ref{th:inverse_limit} will be the study of the continuity of the operator $\Dop$ and related topological issues.
+The following theorem summarizes the results thus obtained: \begin{theorem} The map $\Dop:\Trlinf\to\M{\Tdinf}$ as well as its extension $\Dop:\M{\Trlinf}\to \M{\Tdinf}$ are continuous, closed, injective maps.
+In other words, they are homeomorphisms onto their images and these are closed subsets of $\M{\Tdinf}$. \end{theorem}